vijaykiran/hoplon/README.md

 This is the "canonical" ClojureScript as HTML form&mdash;elements are lists enclosed in parentheses, with the tag name in function position, a map of attributes as the first argument, and a number of elements as the remaining arguments.
+Text nodes are created by the `$text` function which accepts only a single string as its argument.

+Writing large HTML pages like this would be rather tedious.
 The ClojureScript semantics can be relaxed a bit, though, to reduce line noise and eliminate redundant punctuation when the intent is clear.
 Hoplon provides a literal representation of HTML as code and vice versa, so it is possible to use macros to perform these kinds of syntax transformations.
 The `html` macro transforms this more friendly syntax to the strict canonical form:

 ```clojure
 (html